maastrichtlawtech/awesome-legal-nlp/summaries/zhong2020how.md

   - Legal domain-specific pre-trained language models provide a more qualified baseline system for the tasks of LegalAI.
   - In the future, researchers can aim more at integrating knowledge into pretrained models, which can help the reasoning ability between legal concepts.

+### Symbol-based Methods

+- Symbol-based methods, also called **structured prediction methods**, utilize legal domain symbols and knowledge for the tasks of LegalAI.
+- **Information Extraction**
+  - Emphasizes on extracting valuable information from texts (includes *name entity recognition*, *relation extraction*, *event extraction*).
+  - To make better use of the particularity of legal texts, researchers try to use *ontology* or *global consistency* for named entity recognition in LegalAI.
+  - To extract relationship and events from legal documents, researchers attempt to apply different NLP technologies, including *hand-crafted rules*, *CRF*, joint models like *SVM, CNN, GRU* or *scale-free identifier network*.
+  - The extracted symbols have high benefist as they provide a legal basis as well as interpretability to legal applications.
+For example, identifying the relationship between the parties is vital in inheritance dispute, as those who have the closest relationship with the deceased can get more assets.
+Towards this goal, relation extraction in inheritance dispute cases can provide the reason for judgment results and improve performance.
+- **Legal Element Extraction**
+  - The extraction of legal elements focuses on extracting *constitutive elements of crime* (e.g., whether someone is killed or something is stolen).